 (Hint: It's NOT antibiotics.
 There were no antibiotics in 1694.
 Please read.)

-When Bethany's cough was still a mystery cough, we could not imagine what caused it.
+When Bethany's daytime, dry cough was still a mystery cough, we could not imagine what caused it.
 Of course, it would go away; right?
 Well, not so fast.
 It only got worse.

-When her vicious repetitive cough just wouldn't stop and became a "horror cough", we began to wonder again, what the cause was, so that when it ever stopped we would be able to keep it from starting again.
+When her vicious repetitive, daytime, dry, cough just wouldn't stop and became a "horror cough", we began to wonder again, what the cause was, so that when it ever stopped we would be able to keep it from starting again.

-When I ask Dr. Weinberger what his thoughts were on what causes Habit Cough, he responded that his research was based solely on the diagnosis and treatment of Habit Cough.
+When I ask Dr. Weinberger what his thoughts were on what causes Habit Cough, he responded that his research was based solely on the "... diagnosis, treatment & recovery from Habit Cough."
+Future research will certainly discover causes.

 I must say that Dr. Weinberger has done a fine job so far.

 Some people have said maybe it was the stress the child was under.
 As for our daughter, she never seem to be under any type of stress.
-Update: Numerous parents have communicated to me (and I reported to Dr. Weinberger that their child was under stress when their horror cough first appeared.
+Update: Numerous parents (and adults) have communicated to me (and I reported to Dr. Weinberger that their child (or they) was under stress when their daytime, dry, horror cough first appeared.
 There is NO definite evidence of this; just some parental or adult stories.
 We will include references to stress, but I do not believe it will become any part of Dr. Weinberger's research.
-Remember, he only researched "diagnosis and treatment of Habit Cough".
+Remember, he only researched "diagnosis, treatment & recovery of Habit Cough".

 Notable stressful events were, brush fires in Australia (15 year old girl and 10 year old girl), first week of nursing school in 48 year old female from Texas, new pre-school teachers and school in San Francisco, first week of medical school for 25 year old male in Nepal, as well as other children managing multiple stressful events.
 This is NOT to say that stress causes Habit Cough.
 We just note what is reported independently and without direct solicitation.